HillsMakan/sydneyhillsmakan/src/content/partner/brooklyn_fine_meats_-_seven_hills.md

 discount_text: In-store 5% - Online order 10% excluding delivery - All Discounts
   is excluding any specials
 ---
+## Exclusive Member Discounts

+Enjoy sapecial savings with Brooklyn Fine Meats :

+* 5% off with purchases made at our locations when showing HMG International e-member card (excluding specials)
+* 10% off online (excluding delivery and specials) at www.brooklynfinemeats.com.au - enter your exclusive discount code at checkout :

 ## Brooklyn Fine Meats